Skip to content

 Custom tools

 smelt.tools.register({ name, execute, ... }) exposes a tool to the model.
-Only name and execute are required; the rest of smelt.tools.ToolDef is optional metadata that controls rendering, approvals, and per-mode behaviour.
+Only name and execute are required; the rest of smelt.tools.ToolDef is optional metadata that controls summaries, approvals, and per-mode behaviour.
+Tool transcript rendering is handled by the root transcript renderer; customize it with smelt.transcript.extend_renderer when a plugin needs custom display.

 smelt.tools.register({